cthelisma1/eCommerce/README.md

 			 implemented logins for the Employees and Administrative side so they can adjust pricess and amount of products if need be and do other tasks.

-Additional:  Also created Use Cases, Sequence Diagrams and Tested.
+Additional:  Also created Use Cases, Sequence Diagrams and Tested in final document.

 Log-In Info:

 		Customer
 			username: newkingz
 			     pin: 1111